bitpay/ruby-client/README.md

 The code has been fully code documented, and the latest version is always available at the [Rubydoc Site](http://rubydoc.info/gems/bitpay-client).

 ## Running the Tests
+The tests require that environment variables be set for the bitpay server, user name, and password.
+First run:

+    $ source ./spec/set_constants.sh https://test.bitpay.com <yourusername> <yourpassword>

     $ bundle install
     $ bundle exec rake